DataMedSci/pymchelper/README.rst

 Documentation
 -------------

-Full PyTRiP documentation can be found here: https://pymchelper.readthedocs.io/
+Full pymchelper documentation can be found here: https://pymchelper.readthedocs.io/

 See `Getting Started <https://pymchelper.readthedocs.org/en/stable/getting_started.html>`_ for installation and basic information, and the `User's Guide <https://pymchelper.readthedocs.org/en/stable/user_guide.html>`_ for an overview of